informatics-isi-edu/webauthn/doc/HOWTO_accept_oauth_headers.md

 ## Testing with OAuth2 Bearer tokens

 To test, first get a token.
-If you're using Globus as an OAuth2 provider, you can use a program like the one in webauthn2/scripts/globus_oauth_client.py to request a token -- edit the line:
+If you're using Globus as an OAuth2 provider, you can use `deriva-globus-auth-utils`, like:

 ```
-client.oauth2_start_flow(requested_scopes="https://auth.globus.org/scopes/0fb084ec-401d-41f4-990e-e236f325010a/deriva_all")
+deriva-globus-auth-utils login --no-local-server --no-browser --hosts my-host.org

 ```

 to request the appropriate scope.